-The materials that detail Phase 1 of the proposed South Ninth Line development outline the construction of medium-density residential buildings with dual frontage town (15 units, see Figure 4-Figure 6), front load town (80 units, see Figure 7-Figure 11) and back-to-back town village home (24 units, see Figure 12-Figure 16) condominiums located along the south side of Ninth Line.
-Upon completion of the development, it will result in a "mix of housing to accommodate residents at all stages in life" (Mattamy Homes 2018).
+The materials that detail the proposed South Ninth Line development outline the construction of medium-density residential buildings with dual frontage town (17 units, see Figure 4-Figure 9), front load town (95 units, see Figure 10-Figure 13) and back-to-back town (village home) (68 units, see Figure 14-Figure 16) condominiums located along the south side of Ninth Line.
+Upon completion of the development, it will result in a "mix of housing to accommodate residents at all stages in life" (Mattamy 2018).
 Section 8.3 provides the land use planning context that offers a further understanding of the rationale for the proposed project.